inBeat/inbeat-website/content/top-influencers/tiktok/dancers/ukraine/_index.md

 ---
-title: Top 10 Dancers TikTok Influencers In Ukraine In 2022
+title: Top 10 Dancers TikTok Influencers In Ukraine In 2023
 description: >-
-  Find top dancers TikTok influencers in Ukraine in 2022.
-Most popular hashtags: #dance #fyp #duet #dancer.
+  Find top dancers TikTok influencers in Ukraine in 2023.
+Most popular hashtags: #dance #ukraine #duet.
 platform: TikTok
 hits: 8
-text_top: Analyze the top-rated TikTok profiles on inBeat.
+text_top: Discover the top-rated TikTok influencers on inBeat.
-text_bottom: Our platform holds 8 TikTok influencers like this in Ukraine for you to work with.
+text_bottom: Our search engine has 8 TikTok influencers like this in Ukraine for you to pitch.
 profiles:
   - username: "tao_apa"
     fullname: >-